Washington Program FAQs

 I'm interested in the Stanley E. Degler Washington Program, but I want to keep my options open.
 Is it possible to apply for internships in other cities after committing to the Washington Program?

 No. If selected for the program, will be asked to sign an acceptance that commits you to our summer or fall session.

 Because of the trust that we have built up among organizations in the Washington area, each internship application that our staff submits represents our endorsement of your skills, professionalism and maturity.
 Our endorsement of a student who withdraws from the program at a later date has the potential to erode that trust and damage our longstanding professional relationships.
 Therefore we cannot conduct an internship search on your behalf without a signed acceptance memorandum demonstrating your full commitment to the Washington Program.

 Where should I submit my completed application?

 Please submit all completed online applications through the application page portal by the specified deadline.
-All letters of recommendation letters of recommendation must be submitted by the people writing the letters by the specified deadline.

 Who is Stanley E. Degler?

-The program's benefactor and namesake, Stanley E. Degler, earned his bachelor's degree in journalism from Penn State in 1951 and made his mark in the nation's capitol during a career that spanned more than five decades and set a standard for generations of successors to emulate.
+The program's benefactor and namesake, Stanley E. Degler, earned his bachelor's degree in journalism from Penn State in 1951 and made his mark in the nation's capital during a career that spanned more than five decades and set a standard for generations of successors to emulate.
 He started a one-man news bureau serving newspapers in Pennsylvania and later spend 33 years with the Bureau of National Affairs (BNA).
 The news bureau for provided news for select audiences, and Degler covered the Department of Defense, environmental issues, transportation agencies, the space program and a variety of other issues.
 He rose to executive editor, in charge of all BNA publications in the 1980s and later became senior vice president.
 He endowed the Stanley E. Degler Washington Program with a $1 million gift to Penn State in 2016.